How Much Is 20 Kilos

 Scientific Explanation of Weight and Mass

 As mentioned earlier, mass and weight are distinct concepts.
-Mass is a measure of the amount of matter in an object, while weight is the force exerted on an object due to gravity.
-The weight of an object can vary depending on the gravitational field it experiences.
-For example, an object with a mass of 20 kilograms would weigh less on the moon than on Earth because the moon's gravitational pull is weaker.
+Which means mass is a measure of the amount of matter in an object, while weight is the force exerted on an object due to gravity.
+So the weight of an object can vary depending on the gravitational field it experiences.
+As an example, an object with a mass of 20 kilograms would weigh less on the moon than on Earth because the moon's gravitational pull is weaker.

 The formula for calculating weight is: